 Property, plant and equipment are revalued on a 3-year rotation.
-This is a shorter period than the Code of Practice suggests but enables the Council to ensure values recorded in the accounts are materially correct.
-The valuation of assets involves a number of assumptions, however movements in asset values as well as accounting charges such as depreciation have no impact on the council tax, as these charges are required to be reversed out from unusable reserves.
+This is a shorter period than the Chartered Institute of Public Finance and Accountancy's 'Code of Practice on Local Authority Accounting' suggests but enables the Council to ensure values recorded in the accounts are materially correct.
+The valuation of assets involves a number of assumptions, however movements in asset values as well as accounting charges such as depreciation have no impact on council tax, as these charges are required to be reversed out from unusable reserves.
 Details of the movements in assets, capital expenditure and its financing are included at note 21.

-- Assets revalued during 2022-23 as part of the Council's rolling programme included cemeteries, day care centres, enterprise and business centres, depots, industrial plots, arts theatres and museums and sports centres. - Investment properties, surplus assets and assets held for sale are revalued annually. - Due to significant movements in asset values, assets in the top 75 assets by value, other than those above, were also revalued, to ensure the figures included in the accounts were materially correct.
+- Assets revalued during 2023-24 as part of the Council's rolling programme included community centres, administrative offices, residential homes, bus stations and car parks. - Investment properties, surplus assets and assets held for sale are revalued annually.